gregfullard/100-days-of-code/log.md

 ### Day 61: 2020-06-21

 **Today's Progress:**
 Finished the DevSkillDojo MVP mockups.
-Getting ready to switch gears to front-end development mode
+Getting ready to switch gears to front-end development mode.
+Also continued with the React/SpringBoot course

 **Thoughts:**

 **Links:** N/A

-### Day 61: 2020-06-21
+### Day 62: 2020-06-24

-**Today's Progress:**
-Finished the DevSkillDojo MVP mockups.
-Getting ready to switch gears to front-end development mode.
-Also continued with the React/SpringBoot course
+Finished the @DevSkillDojo MVP mockups in Balsamiq.
+Next step is to convert them to fully clickable HTML so that I begin to test the market.
+Very excited to see whether there is as much interest as I'm hoping for.
+React learning continuing as well.

 **Thoughts:**